QuantumMaterialsModelling/UnfoldingPatch4vasp/README.md

 1) Downaload the patch file (e.g., the vasp.6.2.1_U-patch.21.08 file) in the root directory of your vasp package.

-2) Apply the patch to execute the command: patch -p0 < vasp.6.2.1_U-patch.21.08
+2) Apply the patch by executing the command:\
+patch -p0 < vasp.6.2.1_U-patch.21.08

 ### Usage